Skip to content

 The Rosegarden of Gul Baba’s Tomb

-Surrounding the secluded Tomb of Gul Baba is a rose garden, which has been enlarged during the restoration of this unique site in Budapest.
-This three-levelled terraced garden also has a promenade that leads to the shrine of the Bektashi dervish.
-This terraced garden is full of roses, fruit trees and lavenders that visitors will surely admire.
+Surrounding the secluded Tomb of Gul Baba is a rose garden, which was enlarged during the restoration of this unique site in Budapest.
+This three-level terraced garden also has a promenade leading to the Bektashi dervish shrine.
+It is full of roses, fruit trees, and lavenders that visitors will surely admire.

 How to Reach the Tomb of Gul Baba?

-The Tomb of Gul Baba is found in the district of Rózsadomb (Rose Hill) on Mecset Street, which significantly means “mosque”.
-You can walk down Gul Baba Street, then turn left and ascend the stairs to the mausoleum or go on a short but steep walk from Margaret Bridge to the sacred Muslim place.
+The Tomb of Gul Baba is located in the Rózsadomb (Rose Hill) district on Mecset Street, which means “mosque.”
+You can walk down Gul Baba Street, then turn left and ascend the stairs to the mausoleum, or take a short but steep walk from Margaret Bridge to the sacred Muslim place.

 Paying a visit to the Tomb of Gul Baba will enrich your knowledge about the history of Ottoman Hungary.
 It will also be a good chance for you to see the Ottoman architecture of Eastern Europe with a touch of modern technology.

-If you have reached this far in the article, you have probably made up your mind whether or not to visit the Tomb of Gul Baba.
+If you have reached this far in the article, you have probably decided whether or not to visit the Tomb of Gul Baba.
 Suppose you will, don’t forget to share your reviews about this tourist attraction.
 Hopefully, you will come back with all the good stories to tell!

 Leave a comment